Prof Elk poses with a group of film students at Fanshawe College.

 Teaching

-I currently teach at Fanshawe College and Western University as an adjunct lecturer.
+I currently teach at Western University as an adjunct lecturer.
 This means each term I’m doing something a little different!
-At Fanshawe, I started in SLLS teaching writing for incoming students, and now I teach intro film.
-At Western, I have taught in the Gender, Sexuality, and Women’s Studies department and aim to continue to do so next year (2025).
+For the past two years I have taught “Intro to Trans Studies” in the Gender, Sexuality, and Women’s Studies department, and this year I’m taking over the Animation/Anime course this Spring.

 From my Students: